esztersimon/nlp_at_bme/README.md

 # nlp_at_bme
 Teaching material of NLP course at BME Mathematics BSc

-Lecturers: Eszter Simon and Zsanett Ferenczi.
+Lecturers: Eszter Simon and Zsanett Ferenczi

 Date: Monday 14:15--15:45